Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Preliminaries

-The root system $R_S$ of a smooth cubic surface $S$ together with the intersection pairing $(\cdot,\cdot)$ is isomorphic to the root system of $\mathbb E_6$ up to a sign.
-It consists of 72 roots, and the automorphism of $R_S=(R_S,(\cdot,\cdot))$ is the Weyl group $W(\mathbb E_6)$, which is also the monodromy group when $S$ varies in the universal family.
+The root system $R_S$ together with the intersection pairing $(\cdot,\cdot)$ is isomorphic to the root system of $\mathbb E_6$ up to a sign.
+In particular, it consists of 72 roots, and the automorphism of $R_S=(R_S,(\cdot,\cdot))$ is the Weyl group $W(\mathbb E_6)$, which is also the monodromy group when $S$ varies in the universal family of smooth cubic surfaces.
 One refers to \cite[Section 8.2]{Dolgachev} for the root system of $\mathbb E_6$, or \cite[Chapter III]{Hum} for general theory on root systems.

 The Weyl group $W(\mathbb E_6)$ is generated by reflections $\{r_{\alpha}\}_{\alpha\in R_S}$, where